ethereum-optimism/specs/specs/interop.md

 of the cross chain message.

-The event SHOULD make it as cheap as possible for the destination chain to look up the existence of the initiating transaction when verifying the relaying transaction.
+The event SHOULD make it as cheap as possible for the destination chain to look up the existence of the initiating transaction when verifying the executing message.

+TODO: `curl`

 #### Initiating Messages